-There are many Jacobs ladder crafts out there for this passage, and that’s great, but when reality hits and the dream is over I love how this craft captures Jacobs response.
+There are many Jacobs ladder crafts out there for this passage, and that’s great, but when reality hits and the dream is over, this craft captures Jacobs’ response.
 He wants to mark this place as holy, mark the experience and promise with something tangible.
 The practice of marking things with stones or piles of stones (cairns) is well practiced in many cultures.

-I’ve used packaging card for this craft but you could just as easily use craft foam, or real stones.
+This uses packaging card, but you could just as easily use craft foam, or real stones.
 Make sure your glue suits your chosen materials.

 The star in this story is no so much either brother and their dim-wittedness or cruel bargain, but a lumpy bowl of red lentil stew.
-Make your won bowl of stew in this 3 dimensional papercraft.
+Make your own bowl of stew in this 3-dimensional papercraft.
 You could make it extra authentic by sticking some lentils inside.

 There is an important moment in this story when Rebekah sees Isaac covers herself with a veil.
 Why she does this is debated.
 Some say it’s because she wants to soften or hide her face from her betrothed because it is his place to unveil it.
 Others claim it was a sign of a free woman, no slave could do such a thing, nor one already taken in marriage.
 Veiling the bride however is something that’s familiar with even modern day wedding customs.
 This very simple colouring page craft allows the child to attach the veil. here I’ve used baking parchment but you could use fine tissue paper or even lace if it’s avalible.